olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/algorithmic_genjiko.png">

 Good, but not perfect.
-The order is largely wrong, and there are four genji-ko (the ones rendered in red) where our concept of "optimal" has failed to reproduce the traditional design.
+The order is largely wrong, and there are four genji-kō (the ones rendered in red) where our concept of "optimal" has failed to reproduce the traditional design.

 Order
 -----

-Knuth [mentions][CAM] that the genji-ko patterns "were not arranged in any particularly logical order" and I'm inclined to agree.
+Knuth [mentions][CAM] that the genji-kō patterns "were not arranged in any particularly logical order" and I'm inclined to agree.
 I tried several variations of the above `partition()` function hoping to find one where the traditional order would just fall out naturally, but it never did.
 A close